mlogan914/sdtm-data-pipeline-aws/README.md

 ![diagram](object_lambda.png)

 You can use the prebuilt Lambda function for PII redaction by attaching it to an S3 Object Lambda Access Point.
 When an application makes a standard S3 GET request, the access point triggers the Lambda function to detect and redact PII from the data.
-The redacted data is then returned to the application.
+The redacted data is then returned to the application/requester.

 ### Metadata Management
 **Centralized Data Catalog**